 Team 10 cares about people who speak different languages.
 According to the survey, most participants claim that they need a Chinese version to assist them in understanding the content.
-Sections such as correctness would be somehow difficult to understand without explanation in their native language.
+Besides, it is also noticeable that those widely used similar software only support English.
 We have considered it as one of the additional requirements.
 However, translation needs to be conducted with professional assistant and references.
 It is hard to find such help and reference, so we have not done the Chinese version at the end.
-We hope to develop a Chinese iCanSort to help more students who are struggling with learning sorting algorithms.
+We hope to develop an upgrade version of iCanSort which also provides Chinese to help more students who are struggling with learning sorting algorithms.

 Accessibility Support